*This is a paid post

 Sleep – I find that when I’m stressed I stay up late trying to get everything done.
 This is so counterproductive as it means I am more tired and even more stressed the next day.
 Instead it’s best to wind down before bed, have a bath, read a book and empty your head.
 You’ll then get better quality sleep and more of it too.

 Talk – When someone asks if you’re ok don’t just say yes.
 If you’re not, take a moment to talk about it.
 Reach out to a friend or someone close to you and talk about how you’re feeling, what you’re dealing with and you will feel better for it.
 A problem shared really is a problem halved and this goes for stress too.
+If you don’t have anyone to talk to or want to talk to someone impartial, seek help from somewhere like BetterHelp who always have therapists on hand to speak to.

 Rebalance – I find that taking something like Zenflore really helps me to rebalance and focus when I’m feeling stressed.
 It’s a new completely natural probiotic which reduces the level of the stress hormone, cortisol.
 It’s been clinically proven to reduce the symptoms of everyday stress like tiredness, low energy, tension headaches and a weakened immune system.
 It’s turned into a staple whenever stress gets too much.